cyralinc/terraform-aws-repo-crawler/DEPLOYMENT.md

 ## Network Considerations

-In order for the crawler to acess databases that are not internet accessible a VPC and Subnets will need to be provided via the `vpc_id` and `subnet_ids` variables.
-The Provided subnets will need internet access to communicate with the controlplane.
+In order for the crawler to access databases that are not internet accessible a VPC and Subnets will need to be provided via the `vpc_id` and `subnet_ids` variables.
+The Provided subnets will need outbound internet access to communicate with the controlplane.
 If the database is internet accessible you can skip the `vpc_id` and `subnet_ids` variables

 ## Secrets